 What is closed or close Communion?

 One of the most frequently asked questions people have about worship at Christ Lutheran is our practice of closed or close Communion.
-First of all, a disclaimer: we do not practice closed Communion to be exclusionary or judgmental.
+First of all, we do not practice closed Communion to be exclusionary or judgmental.
 Nor is it out of a “holier than thou” attitude.
-We want all people to join us for this heavenly banquet.
-So please don’t think that we want to exclude you.
+Quite the opposite!
+Those who come to the Lord's table come because they know and confess that they are not holy.
+We want all people to join us for this heavenly banquet, so please don’t think that we want to exclude you.
 Nothing could be further from the truth.
-That being said, the Scriptures do have some very definite things to say about who is to be invited to the Lord’s table.
-That’s why we ask that you talk to a pastor so we have a chance to explain what the Bible has to say—and our—practice more fully.
+That being said, the Scriptures do have some very definite things to say about fellowship and instruction before coming to the Lord’s table.
+That’s why we ask that you talk to our pastor so we have a chance to explain what the Bible has to say before we celebrate Communion together.

 What should I wear?